 BEAST

-This film is set on Jersey but we’re a long way from cosy Bergerac country.
-For a start there’s a nasty serial killer on the loose.
 But although this film is described as a psychological thriller it is more of a drama, the hunt for the killer being a backdrop to the main story.

 After a small act of self harm in the kitchen with some broken glass Moll hightails it to a club for some all-night revelry.
 This eventually leads her to meet handsome Pascal with whom she starts a passionate love affair.

-So initially one’s sympathies are with Moll, especially she's treated as the family's dogsbody, expected to look after her dad, who has dementia, or baby sit whenever required.
-Plus she has an unfulfilling job as a tour guide.
+Moreover the mother (well played by Geraldine James) is the cold and controlling type, so she doesn’t appreciate Moll showing any independence.
+Moll is treated as the family's dogsbody, expected to look after her dad, who has dementia, or baby sit whenever required.
+On top of this she has an unfulfilling job as a tour guide.

-Even when we learn that when she was thirteen she stabbed a classmate I continued to feel that she’s a good person who deserves happiness, given that she says it was in defence because she was being bullied.
+So initially one’s sympathies are with Moll, even when we learn that when she was thirteen she stabbed a classmate.
+After all, she says it was in self defence because she was being bullied.

 Without much in the way of evidence the police arrest Pascal on suspicion of being the killer, which makes Moll even more isolated and unpopular.